bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 If a player meets all the previously mentioned requirements, the host may proceed to promote them.

-Hosts should conduct shift promotions in a professional manner, wherein they directly approache staff members, extend their congratulations, and refrain from resorting to misleading or foolish tactics.
+Hosts should conduct shift promotions in a professional manner, wherein they directly approach staff members, extend their congratulations, and refrain from resorting to misleading or foolish tactics.
 Anything resembling "We've caught you behaving unprofessionally, and you will be demoted!" or "What starts with a p and ends with an n?" is strictly forbidden.
 Please be direct when conveying your intent to promote a staff member.
 After congratulating the promoted staff member, the host should provide them with brief information regarding their new rank responsibilities.
 The host should then instruct the staff member to rejoin the game for their new rank.

 It is important to note that the host is limited to promoting a maximum of **5** players per shift.
 Promotions should be viewed as a privilege rather than a right, and the host has the discretion to choose not to promote anyone if no staff members have surpassed their expectations.
 Additionally, there should only be one host during a shift.
 No other individuals may offer assistance, follow the host, or supervise the host.